cowboyd/databook.js/README.md

   //
   // This function should return a promise that yields an array of
   // records corresponding to the contens of that page.
-  fetch: function(pageOffset, stats) {
+  fetch: function(pageOffset, pageSize, stats) {
-    // we are going to request pages with 10 records, so we can set the stats stats.pageSize = 10;
+    // make the request
     return getStuff({limit: 10, offset: pageOffset}).then(function(result) {
       // you have the opportunity to set dataset level metadata
-      // from your response if you want. stats.pageCount = result.metadata.pageCount;
+      // from your response if you want. stats.totalPages = result.metadata.pageCount;
+      stats.totalRecords = result.metadat.recordCount;
       return result;
     });
   },

-  // We can tell the dataset at our option that this is the maximum
+  // We can tell the dataset that wherever the read offset is, we want to make
-  // number of pages that are allowed to be loaded into memory at a
+  // sure that two pages are loaded in front and behind
-  // given time.
-See the examples below.
-  maximumPages: 2
-});

-// Dataset does not emit events in the classical sense.
-Instead, it works by
-// publishing a new, immutable version of its model in its entirety, any time
-// there is a change of any significance.
-We'll listen to this change for
-// demonstrative purposes.

-let currentState = dataset.currentState;
-dataset.subscribe(function(version) {
-  currentState = version;
+  loadHorizion: 2,

+  // If a page is outside the unloadHorizon, then it will be unloaded so that
+  // the memory can be reclaimed.
+Infinity is the default value, which means
+  // "don't ever unload"
+  unloadHorizon: Infinity
 });

 // the current state starts out completely empty. currentState === {